TimoFlesch/pygame_spaceship/README.md

 pip install "pygame>=2.0.0.dev1"
 ```
 ## how to start the game
-from the command line, call
+from the command line, navigate to the *code* folder and call
 ```bash
 python spacegame.py
 ```